Vestar Capital Partners

 Vestar Capital Partners is an American private equity firm focusing on leveraged buyout transactions in middle-market companies in the United States.

 The firm, which was founded in 1988, is headquartered in New York City with offices in Boston, Massachusetts and Denver, Colorado, in the U.S.

 History

 Vestar is a leading private equity firm specializing in management buyouts and growth capital investments.
 Vestar was founded in 1988 by principals of The First Boston Corporation’s Management Buyout Group.
-Four of the original founders -- Daniel O'Connell, Norman Alpert, Robert Rosner, and James Kelley -- are still with the firm.
+As of 2017, four of the original founders—Daniel O'Connell, Norman Alpert, Robert Rosner, and James Kelley—were still with the firm.

 Since the firm's founding in 1988, the Vestar funds have completed more than 80 investments in companies with a total value of more than $46 billion.

+In 2011, Vester Capital along with Warburg Pincus acquired a majority stake in Triton International from the Pritzker family.